Xuxa: Early life and education

 Maria da Graça Meneghel was born in Santa Rosa, Rio Grande do Sul, to Alda and Luís Floriano Meneghel.
-Xuxa is of Italian and Polish descent by paternal side and of German, Swiss and Portuguese descent by maternal side.
-Her paternal great-grandfather emigrated to Brazil from the northern Italian town of Imer, in the region of Trentino-Alto Adige/Südtirol, in the end of the 19th century.
+Xuxa is of Italian and Polish descent on her paternal side and of German, Swiss and Portuguese descent on her maternal side.
+Her paternal great-grandfather emigrated to Brazil from the northern Italian town of Imer, in the region of Trentino-Alto Adige/Südtirol, around the end of the 19th century.
 In 2013, Xuxa obtained Italian citizenship by jus sanguinis.

 During Xuxa's birth, her father was told that both mother and child were at risk.
 He opted to save his wife, and prayed to Our Lady of Graces, promising to name his daughter after the Blessed Virgin Mary if all went well.
 Although she was named for the Virgin as promised, Xuxa, the youngest member of the Meneghel family, received her famous nickname from her brother, Bladimir.
-When their mother arrived home with the baby, she said to him: "Look at the baby that I bought to play with you," he replied: "I know, it's my Xuxa."
+When their mother arrived home with the baby, she said to him, "Look at the baby that I bought to play with you", and he replied, "I know, it's my Xuxa."
 The nickname stuck, though it was not until 1988 that she officially changed her name to Maria da Graça Xuxa Meneghel.

-Xuxa spent her early years in her hometown Santa Rosa.
+Xuxa spent her early years in her hometown of Santa Rosa.
 When she was seven, she and her family moved to Rio de Janeiro where they lived in the Bento Ribeiro neighborhood.
 At 15 years old, she was discovered by a modeling agency, and began her professional career as a model at 16.
 During this time period Xuxa modeled in Brazil and the United States for both fashion and men's magazines, such as Playboy, and began an affair with Brazilian retired footballer Pelé.
 In 1984, she was hired as a model by Ford Models.

 Career

 1983–1986: A beginning by chance at Rede Manchete

-Xuxa started a career in television through an offer to host a children's program, Clube da Criança in the newly created Rede Manchete which was the sixth broadcaster to have national reach in Brazil.
+Xuxa started a career in television through an offer to host a children's program, Clube da Criança, in the newly created Rede Manchete which was the sixth broadcaster to have national reach in Brazil.
 In this period, she worked as a model during the week in New York City and taped her show during the weekends in Rio de Janeiro.
 The program's reach gradually increased and she began to receive proposals from other broadcasters, until in 1986, she ended up accepting one made by Rede Globo de Televisão to present a new children's program that would bear her name.